Disclaimer

 Denise Leo, Dochlaggie Pomeranians.

-So, rather than wondering whether to get a male or female Pom, you should talk to the breeder about personality and health issues to look out for.
-These little furry creatures will surely create a happy, joyful atmosphere in your home.
-If you want to know more about Pomeranians, feel free to contact me.
-I would love to hear from you.
-Best of luck with your new Pomeranian member!
+So, rather than wondering whether to get a male or female Pom, you should talk to a responsible breeder about personality and health issues to look out for.
+These little furry creatures will create a happy, joyful atmosphere in your home.

 More Pomeranian Information is available on the Pomeranian Resource Website